olivierphi/CommonJSForPHP/README.md

 ## Why CommonJS for PHP ?

-* Between two beautiful OOP projects based on Symfony, Zend Framework, Slim, Silex or whatever modern [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) heavy Object Oriented framework, have some rest with simple "good ol' procedural" PHP codestyle!
+* Between two beautiful projects based on Symfony, Zend Framework, Slim, Silex or whatever modern [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) heavy Object Oriented framework, have some rest with simple _good ol' procedural_ PHP codestyle!
 * Feel comfortable in PHP when you're back from a Node.js or front-end [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) project.
-* CommonJS Module pattern acts as a very simple -but efficient- Service Locator and lazy-loaded dependencies resolver.
+* CommonJS Module pattern acts as a very simple Service Locator and lazy-loaded dependencies resolver.
 * Have fun with isolated PHP code parts!
-Every Module runs in a automatically generated Closure, and you can freely create variables and Closures without polluting the PHP global namespaces.
+Every Module runs in a automatically generated Closure, and you can freely create variables and Closures within your Modules without without fearing a pollution of the PHP global space, nor collisions with other Modules code.
 * All your Modules code run in a "Closure sandbox", and Modules communicate between each other only through their
 ```$require()``` function and ```$exports``` variable.
 * Every Module content is run only once - the first time it is required.
 * CommonJS for PHP is perfectly interoperable with PSR-0 classes.
-You can use Symfony 2 or Zend Framework components in
+You can use Symfony 2 or Zend Framework or yet other
-your Modules, and use Composer as well.
+components in your Modules.
+It can be used with libraries managed by Composer as well.
 * This CommonJS implementation for PHP can be used as a micro-framework for quick little projects.

 The code is willfully 100% procedural and Closures-based - this way, this CommonJS spec implementation code looks